 He was one of the first to predict Trump would become President.
 Adams recognized early on that Trump was using a number of persuasion techniques in his speeches and on social media.

-In Win Bigly (Amazon) Adams outlines why facts aren’t as important in a debate as we think and details how to be more persuasive using psychology, linguistics and visual techniques.
+In Win Bigly: Persuasion in a World Where Facts Don't Matter Adams outlines why facts aren’t as important in a debate as we think and details how to be more persuasive using psychology, linguistics and visual techniques.

 According to Simon, audiences forget 90 percent of what you tell them and while you can never get them to remember more, you can create certain cues that help them remember the most important parts.